InvaHealth/.github/profile/Readme.md

 - <a href="https://github.com/InvaHealth/WWFbioregions"><code>WWFecoregionOverlay.R</code></a>: find the biome in the WWF Terrestrial Ecoregions of the World shapefile for specific lat/lon coordinates
 - <a href="https://github.com/InvaHealth/countryCentroids"><code>countryCentroids.R</code></a>: find the latitude/longitude of the centroid of any country
 - <a href="https://github.com/InvaHealth/countryCodes"><code>countrycodes.R</code></a>: translate full country names in various languages to the ISO3 country code
+- <a href="https://github.com/InvaHealth/currConvert"><code>currencyConvert.R</code></a>: translates any currency value into a specified USD-equivalent (set year); also includes code to correct for purchase power parity

 ### Metadata
 <img src="https://github.com/InvaHealth/.github/blob/main/profile/www/metadata.png" alt="" width="60" align="right" />